sagold/json-schema-benchmark/draft4/reports/revalidator.md

 `uniqueItems with an array of items, non-unique array extended from [true, false] is not valid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `uniqueItems with an array of items and additionalItems=false, [false, false] from items array is not valid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `uniqueItems with an array of items and additionalItems=false, [true, true] from items array is not valid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
-`uniqueItems with an array of items and additionalItems=false, extra items are invalid even if unique`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`uniqueItems with an array of items and additionalItems=false, extra items are invalid even if unique`|Expected result: `false` but validator returned: `true`
-`uniqueItems=false with an array of items and additionalItems=false, extra items are invalid even if unique`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`uniqueItems=false with an array of items and additionalItems=false, extra items are invalid even if unique`|Expected result: `false` but validator returned: `true`

 **All other tests passed**.